 The open-source aspect

-This may be an obvious thing for some people, but I just want to iterate this.
-Umbraco being open source is a massive feature.
+This may be obvious for some people, but I want to iterate this.
+Umbraco, being open source, is a massive feature.
 Unlike some other CMS platforms (*cough*, Sitecore), I can look at the Umbraco source code and know where the code needs improvement.
-You may be asking, “Why would I want to see the ugly code?”
-Well, being able to know where a CMS needs improvement allows me to really get comfortable with the CMS.
+You may ask, “Why would I want to see the ugly code?”
+Well, knowing where a CMS needs improvement allows me to get comfortable with the CMS.
 All software has warts and bugs, but if they’re in plain sight, I can at least improve the code or avoid using it altogether.

-Even better, if I find a bug in Umbraco which I can’t avoid, I can find it in the codebase and try to fix it myself, or I can point out the issue to someone else (either the community or Umbraco HQ) who can then fix it for me.
+Even better, if I find a bug in Umbraco that I can’t avoid, I can find it in the codebase and try to fix it myself, or I can point out the issue to someone else (either the community or Umbraco HQ) who can then fix it for me.
 This is something I love about Umbraco.
-In fact, I could probably write another paragraph about how awesome the Umbraco community is, but you really have to experience that yourself.
+I could probably write another paragraph about how awesome the Umbraco community is, but you have to experience that yourself.

 Easily extendable

 It’s fair to say that extending Umbraco is a breeze.
-That’s not to say a little more documentation wouldn’t be handy, but with a little knowledge of how to use the (reasonably well documented) Umbraco surface controller API and a quick and dirty understanding of how the front end works with Angular, you can create new dashboards and sections in Umbraco.
+That’s not to say a little more documentation wouldn’t be handy.
+Still, with a little knowledge of how to use the (reasonably well-documented) Umbraco surface controller API and a quick and dirty understanding of how the front end works with Angular, you can create new dashboards and sections in Umbraco.

 At GrowCreate, we have built integrations into Umbraco with SharePoint, Salesforce, and MS Dynamics.
-We have even built our own packages such as Pipeline CRM and Iconator.
-I think being able to extend Umbraco is one of it’s greatest strengths.
+We have even built our packages, such as Pipeline CRM and Iconator.
+I think being able to extend Umbraco is one of its greatest strengths.

 The future